damonallison/notes/data-science/spark/spark.md

 ## Shared Variables

-* By default, when spark runs a task on different nodes, it ships a copy of each variable used in the function to each task.
+By default, when spark runs a task on different nodes, it ships a copy of each variable used in the function to each executor.
+Therefore, each node has a copy within it's JVM. `By default, state is not shared across nodes.`

 * Spark supports two types of shared variables: broadcast variables and accumulators.
   * Broadcast: used to cache a value in memory on all nodes.